Your Face Sounds Familiar (Philippine TV series) season 3: Specials

 Due to restrictions established by the Enhanced Community Quarantine that was in effect from March 29 to April 11 in the Greater Manila Area resulting in a suspension of tapings of newer episodes, no new performances were aired from April 4 to 11.
 Instead, performances from the previous weeks were re-aired.

 April 4

 Due to Holy Week pre-empting regular programming from Thursday to Saturday, the Sunday episode was supposed to air duet performances.
-However, due to the then recently imposed Enhanced Community Quarantine over the Greater Manila Area that became the result of the surge of new COVID-19 cases in the aforementioned area, the plans for a duet week was cancelled and a director's cut version of Week 1's episodes was aired instead for that night.
+However, due to the Enhanced Community Quarantine being reimposed over the Greater Manila Area from March 29-April 11 that became the result of the surge of COVID-19 cases caused by the Alpha (B.1.1.7) and Beta (B.1.351) in the aforementioned areas, the plans for a duet week was cancelled, and a director's cut version of Week 1's episodes was aired instead for that night.